salma2vec/salma2vec/README.md

 ## About

 I am Salma Shaik.
 I am a fourth-year undergraduate student at [VIT University](https://www.vitap.ac.in).
 I'm a machine learning engineer and developer advocate based in India, having worked at Microsoft and scaled communities at [Google Developers](https://gdsc.community.dev/vellore-institute-of-technology-vit-vellore/).
-My other interests aside from Machine Learning are Backend Development and Distributed Systems.
+My other interests aside from machine learning are backend development and distributed systems.
 Always up to discuss on diffusion models, developer tools, health informatics, human-computer interaction, transhumanism, and literature!

 <table>
   <tr>